-: Updates the table starting from the first entry in the VLAN Table, i.e. the entry with the lowest VLAN ID. : Updates the table, starting with the entry after the last entry currently displayed.
+: Updates the table starting from the first entry in the VLAN Table, i.e., the entry with lowest VLAN ID.

+: Updates the table, starting with the entry after the last entry currently displayed.

-Add New MLD VLAN : Click to add new MLD VLAN.
+: Click to add new MLD VLAN.
 Specify the VID and configure the new entry.
 Click "Save".
 The specific MLD VLAN starts working after the corresponding static VLAN is also created.

-et : Click to undo any changes made locally and revert to previously saved values.
+Reset : Click to undo any changes made locally and revert to previously saved values.